atwayne/pg_cron_poc/README.md

 ## Introduction

-This is a PoC regarding how to run `pg_cron` based cron jobs within a postgres instance.
+This is a PoC regarding how to run `pg_cron` based cron jobs within a postgres container.

 ## Get started